Home Roasting with the Hearthware Precision

 Conclusion

-Buying the Hearthware Precision Coffee Roaster is the greatest purchase I’ve ever made.
-The coffee I’m producing at home is on par or superior to the best commercial roasters.
-If the $130 price tag scares some consumers off, note that this machine will pay for itself.
+The Hearthware Precision Coffee Roaster is the greatest purchase I’ve ever made.
+The coffee I’m producing at home is on par with or superior to that of the best commercial roasters.
+If the $130 price tag scares some consumers, note that this machine will pay for itself.

-Personally, I drink 1 pound of coffee a week.
-If green beans average $5 a pound and commercially roasted coffee averages $10 a pound then it will take 26 weeks for the machine to pay for itself.
-The popcorn popper solution is still the cheapest, but if you are like me, living in a cold winter environment, then having an indoor roaster like the Precision is a real treat.
+Personally, I drink one pound of coffee a week.
+If green beans average $5 a pound and commercially roasted coffee averages $10 a pound, then it will take 26 weeks for the machine to pay for itself.
+The popcorn popper solution is still the cheapest, but if you are like me and live in a cold winter environment, then having an indoor roaster like the Precision is a real treat.